SEL-Columbia/Revisit-Server/README.md

 For details on setting up a local dev enviroment, [see the wiki](https://github.com/SEL-Columbia/Revisit-Server/wiki/Setting-Up-a-Local-Environment).

-For an indepth look at our api, [see the wiki](https://github.com/SEL-Columbia/Revisit-Server/wiki/API-Documentation-v0.2.1).
+For an indepth look at our api, [see the api docs](https://github.com/SEL-Columbia/Revisit-Server/wiki/API-Documentation-v0.2.1).

 ## Dependencies